thomasjallerton/nimbus-framework/docs/resources/functions/HttpFunction.md

 HTTP functions are used to build up a REST api for your project.
 You can only have one REST api in a nimbus project (i.e. there will be only one endpoint).

 ## Basic Usage
-To configure a HTTP function, you need to provide it a unique path and method.
+To configure a HTTP function, you annotate a method with `@HttpServerlessFunction` and provide it a unique path and method.
 This function will be triggered when a request is made that matches this path and method.

 A basic example is shown below:
 ```java